SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
-I'm a full stack software developer currently focused on building front-end web applications using JavaScript and React.
+I'm a full stack software developer currently focused on building back-end web applications with JavaScript via Node.js, Python using the Flask framework and Java using the Spring framework.

-I recently deployed a responsive recipe search UI called Epic Recipes on Vercel.
-Any user can type in the search bar and view the results of their recipe search and explore each recipe in greater detail.
-View here: https://epic-recipes-2.vercel.app/

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sameer-sondhi)